Bahamian raccoon: Genetic Analysis

 Molecular studies have confirmed that the Bahamian raccoon is not an endemic subspecies but an introduced population of Procyon lotor.
 Genetic analyses have shown that raccoons in The Bahamas share recent ancestry with mainland populations, particularly from Florida, rather than representing a distinct taxon.
 Historical records support this, documenting human-mediated introductions from the 18th century onward.

 DNA sequencing has linked Bahamian raccoons to specific regions of Florida.
-Raccoons on New Providence were found to be closely related to southern Florida and Florida Keys populations, while those on Abaco trace to central Florida.
+Raccoons on New Providence were found to be closely related to southern Florida and Florida Keys populations, while those on the Abaco Islands trace to central Florida.
 Additional studies on Caribbean raccoons confirm that populations in the region, including those in Guadeloupe and Martinique, originate from North America rather than evolving separately.

 Previously classified as an endangered endemic, the Bahamian raccoon has been removed from conservation priority lists due to its confirmed invasive status.
 This misidentification led to past conservation efforts aimed at protecting what was ultimately a non-native species.
 The recognition of its true origins has shifted focus toward managing its impact on native ecosystems rather than its preservation.